zeroluck/docs/sources/admin-guide/design-customizations/index.md

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/WebUI_modification/oxtrust/oxTrust_GUI_mod_configuration_overview.png?raw=true)

 - `Title`: Web User Interface title can be modified with this link.
-- `Display name`: Display Name of IDP in ldap. [ This change is not suggested to be done by Gluu Server Administrator.
+- `Display name`: Display Name of IdP in LDAP. [ This change is not suggested to be done by Gluu Server Administrator.
 As it will change configuration in our central server. ]
-- `Short name`: Short Name of Org in ldap. [ This change is not suggested to be done by Gluu Server Administrator.
+- `Short name`: Short Name of Org in LDAP. [ This change is not suggested to be done by Gluu Server Administrator.
 As it will change configuration in our central server. ]
 - `Description`: A little description about Gluu Server.
 - `Login page message`: Login page is now using oxAuth, we will more features to support Login page modification through oxAuth.
 - `Welcome Title Text`: Gluu Server Administrator can add custom Welcome Title Text with feature.